GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Problem Formulation

 \section{Problem Formulation}

-We describe the overarching problem that we solve as follows. \paragraph*{Problem 1} Given a UAV with a 3D LiDAR and RGB camera, find a path to inspect every point on the bridge surface so as to minimize the total flight distance.
+We describe the overarching problem below. \paragraph*{Problem 1} Given a UAV with a 3D LiDAR and RGB camera, find a path to inspect every point on the bridge surface to minimize the total flight distance.

 We consider the scenario where the geometric model of the bridge is unknown a priori.
-We assume that the UAV initializes at a location where at least some part of the bridge is visible.
-If this is not the case, we can run a frontier exploration strategy until such time as when a portion of the bridge is visible.
+We assume that the UAV starts the algorithm at a location where at least some part of the bridge is visible.
+If this is not the case, we can run a frontier exploration strategy until the bridge is visible.
 We then plan an inspection path for the part of the bridge that is visible.
-As the UAV sees more of the bridge, we replan to find a better tour. ~\nameref{prob:2} (defined shortly) focuses on finding a path for the UAV based on the partial information.
-We solve the larger~\nameref{prob:1} by repeatedly solving~\nameref{prob:2} as the algorithm gains new information.
+As the UAV sees more of the bridge, we replan to find a better tour in a receding horizon fashion. ~\nameref{prob:2} (defined shortly) focuses on finding a path for the UAV based on the partial information.
+We solve the larger~\nameref{prob:1} by repeatedly solving~\nameref{prob:2} as we gain new information.

-We use a 3D semantic, occupancy grid to represent the model of the bridge built online.
+We use a 3D semantic, occupancy grid built using localized pointcloud data from the 3D LiDAR to represent the model of the bridge built online.
 GATSBI assigns each voxel in the occupancy grid a semantic label.
-The label indicates whether the voxel is free $v_{F} \in V_{F}$; is occupied, part of the bridge, and previously inspected $v_{BI} \in V_{BI}$; is occupied, part of the bridge, but not yet inspected $v_{BN} \in V_{BN}$; and occupied but not a bridge voxel (i.e., obstacles) $v_{O} \in V_{O}$.
-The free voxels, $V_F$, represent free space where the UAV can fly.
-The inspected bridge voxels, $V_{BI}$, are bridge voxels inspected by the UAV.
-The non-inspected bridge voxels, $V_{BN}$, represent bridge voxels added to the 3D occupancy map, but not yet inspected.
-Lastly, the obstacle voxels, $V_O$, represent occupied voxels that are not the bridge in the 3D occupancy map.
+The label indicates whether the voxel is free space $v_{F} \in V_{F}$; is occupied space, part of the bridge, and previously inspected $v_{BI} \in V_{BI}$; is occupied, part of the bridge, but not yet inspected $v_{BN} \in V_{BN}$; and occupied but not a bridge voxel (i.e., obstacles) $v_{O} \in V_{O}$.
 Our goal is to inspect all the voxels that correspond to the bridge surface, i.e., to ensure that $V_{BN} = \emptyset$.